adolan527/daedalus/README.md

-A WIP program that will allow for very basic CAD assemblies that are used to calculate the torque required to move an assembly.
+A WIP program that will allow for very basic CAD assemblies and the calculation of how much torque is required to rotate said assemblies around an axis.
+Intended to be useful for robotics design, such as in FRC.

-Documentation folder has (somewhat deprecated) diagrams.
+The documentation folder has (somewhat deprecated) diagrams.

 A working executable can be found [here](https://github.com/adolan527/torqueCalculator/blob/main/cmake-build-debug/torqueCalculator.exe)
 The program does create one directory and two files in whatever directory you put it in.